 Microsoft Windows on PCs

-As Microsoft became a tech giant throughout the PC era, it managed to build such a strong distribution network, to be able to lock in consumers in the PC market for decades.
+As Microsoft became a tech giant throughout the PC era, it managed to build a strong distribution network to be able to lock in consumers in the PC market for decades.

 Thus, encouraging manufacturers to push Microsoft’s products.

 Bundling, if abused by a monopolist, can turn into anti-competitive behavior.

 Google Chrome on Android Devices

 One of the most successful Google acquisitions has been Android, which enabled the company to stay on top of the game throughout the mobile devices era.

 In this context, some Google products (such as Google Chrome) are bundled by default within hardware Andoird devices.

 This enables Google to keep also a competitive advantage in its core business model, as the company can capture the whole data pipeline.